10 Benefits of Reading Aloud to Kids, According to Science

 The U.S. Department of Health says infants learn to speak long before they say their first words.
 An essential part of this development is hearing words spoken aloud.
 It's not just the quantity of words that matters, but also the variation and diversity of vocabulary, sentence structure and grammar that books provide compared to conversational language alone.

-The National Association for the Education of Young Children recommends reading aloud to young children while expanding the activity for even more learning opportunities.
+The National Association for the Education of Young Children recommends reading aloud to young children and expanding the activity to create even more learning opportunities.

 Expanded activities can include: